-FLOOR JOISTS The floor joists are covered with finished surfaces and therefore were not visible for inspection.
+SUBFLOORING The subfloor was covered with insulation and finished surfaces and was not visible for inspection.
 There was no evidence present suggesting that defects or deficiencies are present.

 WALLS The walls are covered with finished surfaces and therefore were not visible for inspection.
 No evidence of defects or deficiencies was observed.